nzsakib/assignment-test/README.md

 6. go to `localhost:9090` on browser to browse the project.

-6. go to `localhost:9090` on browser to browse the project.

 7. If you want to access redis on shell run this command:
 ```
 ./vendor/bin/sail redis